graffen/graffen.github.io/index.md

 * [About Me](https://about.me/graffen)

 # Crypto
+Get a pgp-signed version of the markdown behind this page [here](index.md.asc).
+Use this signature to verify that the below information is correct.

 ## Keys
 * PGP Key Fingerprint: `7818 9E24 005B 0933 0CF6  2536 416C 5A0D D9FA 2EE5`